The History of BBQ: A Journey from Cavemen to Cookouts

 What BBQ is not!

-One does not ‘BBQ’ a burger, a hot-dog wiener, steak, or anything that needs sizzling.
+One does not ‘BBQ’ a burger, a hot dog wiener, steak, or anything that needs sizzling.
 Why?
-Because BBQ’ing is a low and slow method of cooking that requires hours of patience.
-So, unless you smoke your wieners from 5 to 8 hours, you are, in fact, grilling.
+BBQing is a low and slow method of cooking that requires hours of patience.
+So, unless you smoke your wieners for 5 to 8 hours, you are, in fact, grilling.

 Some purists claim only pork should qualify as BBQ.
 Other meats need not apply.
-Tell that to your ancestors who used to cook all sorts of wild game animals with this method.
+Tell that to your ancestors who used this method to cook all sorts of wild game animals.

 The history of BBQ - pork